kckecheng/cheatsheets/code_utils.rst

   http-serve
   # open browser and access http://<IP>:8080

+NOTE 1: use cscope when below scenarios are important

-NOTE 1: global does not support listing functions called by 'this function'.
-Use cscope for such requirements.
+- global does not support 'Find functions called by this function'
+- global does not list the caller's name while 'Find references of this function'

 NOTE 2: gtags only supports tagging files under current source tree (the directory where gtags is run).
 For external source tree: